 Munoz-Robayo, J. D. 2014.
 The role of topography and cover crops in Michigan agricultural ecosystems and its potential effect under future climate scenarios.
-Dissertation, Michigan State University, East Lansing, Michigan, USA.
+Dissertation, Michigan State University, East Lansing, Michigan.

 The use of cover crops is reported to enhance agro-ecological services in rotational crop systems, however their adoption by farmers has remained limited.
 A challenge to farmer uptake is high spatial and temporal variability in cover crop establishment and growth.
 Since the benefits of cover crop use are a function of the amount of cover crop biomass that enters the soil, it is important to quantify cover crop biomass production across the field.
 The ability to easily and inexpensively quantify the spatial variability of cover crop biomass is needed to better understand and predict its potential as an input to agricultural systems.
 My study demonstrated that hierarchical nonlinear models can adequately predict biomass of the cover crop from the easily measured Normalized Difference Vegetation Index (NDVI) data thus providing a relatively inexpensive method of obtaining dense cover crop biomass measurements.